microsoft/FluidExamples/brainstorm/README.md

 # Lets Brainstorm

 ```
-This example is using an experimental API surface, please be cautious.
+This example is using an experimental API surface so please be cautious.
 We will break it!
 ```

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.